 - How will entries be judged and by who?

 Make sure these are really clearly described, completely transparent and visible.
-If you don’t get this bit right you’ll jeopardise your contest and possibly alienate your developer entrants.
+If you don’t get this bit right you’ll jeopardize your contest and possibly alienate your developer entrants.
 News spreads fast in the developer community, so it’s really important to nail it the first time.
 Alongside your contest rules, internally you and your team need to define the contest targets and measures of success.
 You’ll want to consider how many entrants you’re aiming for and other key metrics that you can all work towards, otherwise how do you know whether you’re celebrating or commiserating at the end of your contest?

 Don’t underestimate the importance of project management for this contest.
 You should have a clear understanding of: